mawrkus/pull-request-review-guide/README.md

 If the need for a big refactoring or substantial changes arise during the review, create a new task and add a link to it in the review.

 Remember that, the longer a review takes:
-- the bigger the changes
+- the bigger the number of changes
 - the higher the risks of merge conflicts
 - the greater the probability of demotivating everyone involved in the review.